Business-improvement.eu

 2. Use value stream mapping (VSM) to indicate which processes add value and which don’t.
 Eliminate eight types of loss: overproduction, inventory, manufacturing faults, manufacturing disruptions, waiting times, transport, unnecessary movements - which includes searching for things in the workplace - and last but not least: unexploited talent.

-3. Ensure that materials flow smoothly through your company.
+3. Create flow: Ensure that materials flow smoothly through your company.
 Stoppages lead to stockpiling and therefore to waste.

-4. Make your production demand-driven.
+4. Create pull: Make your production chain demand-driven.
 Producing an item no one has ordered is also a form of waste.

 5. Constantly strive for perfection, therefore return to step 1